 WHAT IS AN ADVO AND HOW DOES IT WORK?

-ADVO stands for Apprehended Domestic Violence Order, which is a court order that contains conditions designed to protect an individual from violence, threats, harassment, or intimidation by someone they have or had a domestic relationship with.
+ADVO stands for Apprehended Domestic Violence Order, which is a type of restraining order designed to provide protection for victims of domestic violence.
+It is a court order that contains conditions to safeguard an individual from violence, threats, harassment, or intimidation by someone they have or had a domestic relationship with.
 Section 48 of the Crimes (Domestic and Personal Violence) Act 2007 (NSW) gives a person the right to apply for an ADVO if they fear violence or harassment.
-Applications can be made directly by the person or made by the police on their behalf.
+A police officer can apply for an ADVO on behalf of a victim, especially in cases where immediate protection is needed.
+An ADVO can also prohibit the defendant from contacting the victim to ensure their safety.
+For further information about restraining orders and ADVO procedures in NSW, please refer to additional resources or seek legal advice.

 TYPES OF ADVO’S AND THEIR PURPOSE

-ADVO’s can have as little as 1 condition or as many as 10 conditions including things like no-contact, no approaching the home, no possession of prohibited firearms, etc. The purpose of an ADVO is to prevent harm before it occurs, rather than punish past conduct.
+ADVOs can have as little as 1 condition or as many as 10 conditions including things like no-contact, no approaching the home, no possession of prohibited firearms, etc. The purpose of an ADVO is to prevent harm before it occurs, rather than punish past conduct.
+The primary goal of an ADVO is to provide protection and ensure the safety of victims.
+ADVOs can include conditions that prohibit the defendant from contacting the victim to further support their safety and well-being.

 There are 3 types of ADVOS: